~ Draco and Hermione ~

 "That's not how it works.
 Fear and memory are separate, if you feared that memory the boggart would change into a dementor like it does for Harry, not the image of you being tortured.
-The main difference is in Hermione's fear, you had 'mudblood' cut into your arms.
-You don't just fear Bellatrix, you also fear being labelled and treated as such.
-In Malfoy's fear you were screaming, so he fears, in essence, the idea of you being in pain.
+The main difference is in Hermione's fear, she had 'mudblood' cut into her arms.
+You don't just fear Bellatrix, you also fear being labelled as subhuman and treated as such.
+In Malfoy's fear he were screaming, so he fears, in essence, the idea of you being in pain.
 It is also possible to fear someone you hate, and so his boggart may also be mainly about Bellatrix.
 It's rare for boggart's to present such complex fears, and it's often the result of very recent and traumatic experiences."

-"I've had enough of listening to you act like some sort of psychologist, you don't know anything about me," Draco fumed, as he grabbed his bag and started for the door again.
+"I've had enough of listening to you act like some sort of psychologist, you don't know anything about me, I'm done here," Draco fumed, as he grabbed his bag and started for the door again.

-"Psychology is a muggle profession, how do you know what that is?" asked Lupin curiously, not bothering to threaten him with detentions anymore because it just didn't work.
+"Psychology is a muggle profession not a magical one, how do you know what that is?" asked Lupin curiously, not bothering to threaten him with detentions any more because it just didn't work.